ersatzcapo/forge-beanstest/README.md

 ------------------------

 Install and start jboss forge.
 In the forge shell type:

+	forge install-plugin beanstest

+Alternatively you can install it from git repository or directly from source:

 	forge git-plugin git://github.com/ersatzcapo/forge-beanstest.git

-Alternatively you can download the source zip, extract it and type:

 	forge source-plugin <relative path to source folder>